Spcman/getting-to-know-julia/_posts/2019-08-05-word-embeddings.md

 It is word vectors that make technologies such as speech recognition and machine translation possible.
 The algorithms to create them come from the likes of Google's (Word2Vec), Facebook's (FastText) and Stanford University's (GloVe).
 For this notebook we will use a pre-trained embedding file built using GloVe.

-You'll see the embedding file I use is ``glove.6B.50d.txt``.
+The embedding file I used below is ``glove.6B.50d.txt``.
 This file can be downloaded from [GloVe]( https://nlp.stanford.edu/projects/glove/) and needs to be in the current working folder for this example.

 The ideas explored below come from a brilliant GitHub Post [Understanding word vectors ... for, like, actual poets.
 By Allison Parrish](https://gist.github.com/aparrish/2f562e3737544cf29aaf1af30362f469).
 This was a Python notebook and I have basically re-written part of it in Julia.
 Very little credit goes to me!